Now FAIRMormon to begin a video series on Joseph Smith's wives. Lucy Walker is the first in this series.

 It was the 22 April 2013 as Växjö branch moved from Folkungagatan 10 C to Main Street 4 opposite Smålandsposten.

 The old chapel was previously a doctor's residence where the famous växjö physician Emil Lindell lived.
 The church has had this remodeled house in a little more than 50 years.
 Many members felt that it was emotionally hard, for they had been baptized there and grown up with this chapel.

 From the beginning it felt chapel probably very central, but the more that Vaxjo grew so closed some streets and it felt like it was aloof.
 It was not so easy to invite people to the old chapel because of this.

-There was no disabled toilet, and there was no lift to the rooms on the second floor where the classrooms were, and it was very difficult for some members to attend the steep stairs.
-It also lacked good parking space for cars, for it was not good to park on the street outside the slopes.
-In other words, not a good situation at all.
+There was no handicap toilet, and there was no elevator to the rooms on the second floor where the lesson rooms were, and it was very difficult for some members to walk in the steep staircase.
+There was also a lack of parking space for the cars, because it was not good to park on the street outside the slope.
+In other words, no good situation at all.

 In the beginning it felt strange to meet in the new chapel.
 It was both exciting and sad.
 It was a converted room in the center, which was adapted for the needs of the Church.
 There is a lot of traffic and many who walk by.
 The noise level outside the new chapel may seem annoying at first, but amazingly, so get used to it after a while.

 The new chapel has a toilet for the disabled, and the whole chapel is located on the ground floor of the house.
 It is needed in other words, no elevator.
 It's also easy to get into the chapel by wheelchair.
 There are many places where you can park cars in the center, and it is easily accessible as well.
 Moreover, it is close to the bus stop and it takes only few minutes to walk from the bus station.
 Full marks for the leaders of finding a place that is centrally located and easily accessible.